 Maybe you’ve already dabbled in the world of options.
 Maybe options are an entirely new concept to you.
 No matter who you are, you can benefit from one of the most successful income options trading strategies.

 Selling options for income is easier than you might think.
 It’s one of the few strategies where you can be wrong about the direction of the market and still win.
 Warren Buffett, one of the most successful investors of our time, actually uses this time-tested strategy to generate income.

-While this strategy is easy to understand and execute, you should spend some time learning the basics before you execute your first option trade.
+While this strategy is easy to understand and execute, if you want to learn how to invest like Warren Buffett, you should spend some time learning the basics before you execute your first option trade.

 Learn the Lingo: What is an Option?

 Just think of the word option.
 In our everyday lives, an “option” is a choice.
 It works similarly when you’re talking about investments.

 An option is a security.
 When you’re investing, an option gives you the opportunity to buy or sell a stock at a certain price on or before a specific date.
 Basically, you’re buying the option to buy or sell an underlying stock at a certain price.

 There are two types of options: call options and put options.
 Depending on which you choose, you’ll have the right to either buy or sell an underlying stock at the set strike price.